mempko/henhouse/src/service/README.md

 ## /values

-The diff endpoint allows you to query a timeline between two time ranges
+The diff endpoint allows you to query a timeline between two time ranges or a set of time ranges defined by a json array of timestamps.

 | Argument                    | Description                                                                                                  |
 |:----------------------------|:--------------------------------------------------------------------------------------------------------------|